 FIRST OIL SHOCK

-The price of a barrel of oil soared from $3 USD to $15 USD, and by the end of the 1970s, prices neared $40 a barrel; however, in Alberta, an oil boom was making some Canadians very wealthy.
+The price of a barrel of oil soared from $3 US to $15 US.
+By the end of the 1970s, prices neared $40 a barrel; however, in Alberta, an oil boom was making some Canadians very wealthy.
 The province’s population increased significantly throughout the 1970s as about 4,000 people rushed in each month.

 CANADA’S FIRST DISCOVERY